elusivecodes/FrostDateTime/README.md

 invalid.isValid; // false
 ```

+Exactly two input digits parsed with `y`, `yy`, `Y`, or `YY` use ICU's moving 100-year window.
+The window starts 80 calendar years before the UTC reference time captured at the beginning of each `fromFormat()` call.
+The complete parsed date, including its time and offset, determines the century at the boundary.
+Week dates retain their locale-specific week number and weekday when the century changes.

+Single-digit and longer input years are interpreted literally.
+Patterns with three or more year letters (`yyy`, `yyyy`, `YYY`, `YYYY`, etc.) also interpret the year literally.

 A time-only `fromFormat()` pattern starts from January 1, 1970 in the requested local time zone.
 Directly adjacent numeric tokens consume their pattern widths exactly, so compact fixed-width patterns can be parsed; standalone numeric tokens are not capped at the pattern width:

 ```js